 Women are not protected by the U.S. Constitution.
 Help us change that!

 It's time for Equal Rights in the US!

 Many people think women are already protected by the U.S. Constitution--after all, many other countries have constitutional protections for women--but the U.S. does not!
 The Equal Rights Amendment (ERA) is a proposed amendment to the U.S. Constitution that guarantees women's rights.
 After three states recently ratified, Nevada in March of 2017, Illinois in May 2018 and Virginia in January 2020 the next step is to eliminate the arbitrary original deadline put in place by Congress in 1979.

 On November 13, 2019, the House Judiciary Committee passed Rep. Jackie Speier's H.J.
 Res.
 79 to eliminate the original deadline.
 Next, in February 2020, The U.S. House of Representatives passed H.J.
 Res.
 79. We now must urge Senators to pass S.J.
 Res.
 6, another joint resolution to eliminate the deadline.
 It is more important than ever to urge Senators to eliminate the original deadline!

 Here’s what you can do to support our campaign to enshrine women’s equality in the U.S. Constitution:

-Contact your representatives and call them too!
+Contact your Senator and call them too!

 Educate yourself: Learn more about the ERA and why we need it.
 Start by reading Equality Now's ERA Explainer.